 The Millennium Villages Project (MVP) launched in 2004 as a holistic, science-based approach to global poverty and empowerment for Sub-Saharan Africans.
 The program has benefited more than 500,000 people.
 Their development efforts have received generous donations from actress Angelina Jolie and the U.N.’s Secretary General Ban Ki-moon.

-For example, their services have decreased malaria in villages by 72 percent, access to clean water has tripled and maize productivity has doubled.
+For example, their services have decreased malaria in villages by 72%, access to clean water has tripled and maize productivity has doubled.
 The budget allots $60 per person for services, according to MVP.
 “The project’s approach has potential, but little can be said for sure yet about its true impact,” Nature stated.

 – Rachel Williams